 My head it spinning.
-In just less than two months, I will have a small girl bound for high school.
+In just a few weeks, I will have a small girl bound for her second year of high school and a buddy entering his last year BEFORE high school.
 How is that even possible?

 The last weeks of this school year are packed.
 And by packed…I mean I have five out of town trips between now and her graduation, three weekend charity events, my parents visiting twice and parties to plan – I mean – this girl will be celebrating both her Confirmation AND her graduation from 8th grade (she has been at her current school for nine years).
 So, these milestones are cause for serious celebration.

 To that end, I wanted to share a crowd-pleasing recipe you can serve for a family celebration (like ours) or even for the upcoming holiday parties I know you will have (think ahead for Memorial Day and the 4th of July).
 Can you tell I have Spring and Summer on the brain?

 Let’s hop to it – this is one you are going to LOVE.
 It serves up to 16 and will disappear before you know it.

 Perfect Recipe for Entertaining – Mixed Slab Berry Pie